 - Musical Segment: "There's No Business Like Moe Business"

-- No Fourth Wall: "There's No Business Like Moe Business" due to the segment's nature as a play
+- No Fourth Wall: "There's No Business Like Moe Business" is presented as happening on a theater stage, complete with Homer and Moe as actors that have to go through costume changes and such, due to the segment's nature as a play.

 - Not So Different: During their final confrontation on the merry-go-round at the playground, Bart argues that Lisa is no different than him.
 She argues otherwise, throwing the knife into the air.
 Due to the merry-go-round's rotation, it lands and kills Bart anyway.
 And while Lisa initially states it was an accident, her interaction with Mrs. Krapabbel at the end implies Bart was correct.

 - Not Using the "Z" Word: Parodied in "Don't Have a Cow, Mankind" where the zombies are referred to as "Munchers" due to their cannibalistic tendencies and that they became zombies due to munching Krusty's newest burger.

 - Off with His Head!: After Homer attempts to sway the anger of the Monsters' angry wives in the Cold Opening, he's promptly attacked and beheaded.
 His head lands in the bowl of punch with Wingding Eyes providing the "XX" of the episode title.

 - Bart seems fond of decapitation in the first segment, judging by how he shows Lisa Ms. Hoover and Principal Skinner's heads (the latter appearing in the promotional art).
 He also attempts to pressure Lisa in decapitating Mrs. Krabappel with the blade of a paper guillotine.
 She doesn't go through with it.